Persecution of Christians in the Soviet Union: Anti-religious campaign (1917–1921)

 Many sections of the Russian Orthodox Church supported the anti-Soviet regimes such as those of Kolchak and Denikin during the civil war.
 In 1918, the Bishop of Ufa made xenophobic and anti-Bolshevik speeches and rallied the people to the White cause in 1918.
 The Archbishop of Ekaterinburg organized protest demonstrations when he learned of the Romanov family's execution in July 1918, and he held a victory celebration when Admiral Kolchak took the city in February 1919.
 In both the Siberian and Ukrainian fronts, "Jesus Christ Regiments", organized by Orthodox hiearachs on the scene, aided White Armies.
 In December 1918, the priest Georgy Shavelsky joined the propaganda agency of the White government in the South.

-This widespread violence by members of the Red Army against the church was not openly supported by Lenin, however in later years high-ranking Soviet officials including Emelian Yaroslavsky claimed central responsibility for these killings.
+This widespread violence by members of the Red Army against the church was not openly supported by Lenin, though in later years high-ranking Soviet officials including Emelian Yaroslavsky claimed central responsibility for these killings.
 They justified the violence by revising history and declaring that the church had been actively fighting against them.

 The church had expressed its support to General Kornilov's counter-revolutionary coup attempt, assisted the rebellions of Kerensky and Krasnov, and had called on believers to fight against the new state, and even to shed blood in fighting against it.
 There was Tikhon's appeal "To the Orthodox People" in which he presented Tikhon's call for believers to be willing even to give up their lives as martyrs in the effort to preserve their religion ("It is better to shed one's blood and to be awarded martyr's crown than to let the enemies desecrate Orthodox faith," said the Appeal.)

 Most of the clergy reacted toward the Russian Revolution with open hostility.
 During the Civil War, many representatives of the Russian orthodox clergy collaborated or had sympathies with the White Armies and foreign invading armies, hoping for a restoration of the prerevolutionary regime.
 The church had expressed its support to General Kornilov's counter-revolutionary coup attempt.
 The church adopted the Enactment on Legal Status of the Church in Russia which tried to vindicate the rights that the church had enjoyed for centuries under the old regime.
 The Orthodox Church, said the document, "holds the pre-eminent public and legal position in Russian state among other denominations".
 Tikhon anathematized the Soviet government and called on believers to fight against it and its decrees.
 The church leadership openly urged fighting against Soviet Government in its appeal entitled "To the Orthodox People".
 "It is better to shed one's blood and to be awarded martyr's crown than to let the enemies desecrate Orthodox faith," said the Appeal.